-2019 Evidence o f Coverage for Anthem MediBlue Dual Advantage (HMO SNP) Page 162 Section 10.
+2019 Evidence o of Coverage for Anthem MediBlue Dual Advantage (HMO SNP) Page 162 Section 10.
 Taking Your Appeal to Level 3 and Beyond 196 Levels of appeal 3, 4 and 5 for medical service appeals Levels of appeal 3, 4 and 5 for Part D drug appeals Section 11.
-How to make a complaint about quality of care, waiting g times, customer service or other concerns 198 Section 11.1 What kinds of problems are handled by the complaint process?
-198 Section 11.2 The formal name for "making a complaint" is "filing a grievance" 200 Section 11.3 Step-by-step: Making a complaint 200 Section 11.4 Organization 201 Section 11.5 You can also tell Medicare about your complaint 201 Problems about your Medicaid benefits Section 12.
+How to make a complaint about quality of care, waiting times, customer service or other concerns 198 Section 11.1 What kinds of problems are handled by the complaint process?
+198 Section 11.2 The formal name for "making a complaint" is "filing a grievance" 200 Section 11.3 Step-by-step: Making a complaint 200 Section 11.4 You can also make complaints about quality of care to the Quality Impr ovement Organization 201 Section 11.5 You can also tell Medicare about your complaint 201 Problems about your Medicaid benefits Section 12.
 Handling problems about your Medicaid benefits 201